ni/install-systemlink-enterprise/release-notes/2023-10/README.md

             - Navigate to "Topics" in the left-hand navigation.
             - Search for topics starting with `dfs` followed by a data table ID.
             - If no Kafka topics exist for data tables, it's safe to proceed with disabling and removing Kafka from the cluster.

+            The presence of `dfs` topics in Kafka indicates that the associated tables are still open for writing data.
+By default, newly-created data tables have "SupportsAppend" set to "true."
+To mark a data table as readonly, use the route `POST /nidataframe/v1/tables/{id}/data` with the table's ID and `endOfData: true` in the JSON request body.
+This action sets the data table's "SupportsAppend" field to "False," making it readonly.
+Once a table is readonly, it cannot be reopened, so ensure you've finished appending data before setting `endOfData: true`.
         3. Remove the DataFrame Service Kafka pods from the cluster
             - Set the following three Helm values to `false` in the `systemlink-values.yaml` file:
                 - `dataframeservice.ingestion.kafkaBackend.enabled`